Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: CRT-scaled Rounding

 \end{definition}

-For such a prime, we have the ideal factorization $pR = \fp_1 \fp_2 \cdots \fp_n$, where each prime ideal $\fp_i$ has norm $p$.
-For a totally split prime $p$, the NTT gives an explicit ring isomorphism between $R/pR$ and the componentwise product ring $\F_p^n$ as
+For such a prime, we have the ideal factorization $pR=\fp_1 \fp_2 \cdots \fp_n$, where each prime ideal $\fp_i$ has norm $p$.
+For a totally split prime $p$, the NTT gives a ring isomorphism between $R/pR$ and the component-wise product ring $\F_p^n$ as

 where $\zeta_p \in \F_p^\times$ is a fixed primitive $2n$-th root of unity.
 The inverse transform is denoted as $\INTT_p$.
-Here, the multiplication in $R/pR$ is mapped to componentwise multiplication in $\F_p^n$, which can be computed in $O(n\log n)$ ring operations.
+Here, the multiplication in $R/pR$ is mapped to component-wise multiplication in $\F_p^n$, which can be computed in $O(n\log n)$ ring operations.